atwayne/atwayne/README.md

 ### Hi there 👋
 ---

 Wayne speaks C# and JavaScript for a living.
-He also fascinated by DevOps stuff.
+He is also fascinated by DevOps stuff.
 Get in touch.

 ---